a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
-* UWP has been added as a provisional client, besides Android.
+* UWP has been added as a client, besides Android.
 * Release is now to GitHub with an automatic change summary.

 #### Known issues